Weekly Working Hours and Weekend Configuration

 Task and Project Duration

-Days marked as zero hours in the default working hour schedule are non-working days when calculating task durations.
+Days marked as zero hours in the project's working hour schedule are non-working days when calculating task durations.
+If the project does not have a custom working hour schedule, the account's default schedule is used.

-For example, if a task runs from Tuesday to next Monday in an organization where the default schedule is America Office (Monday–Friday, 8 hours/day), the task duration will be 5 working days since Saturday and Sunday are non-working.
+For example, if a task runs from Tuesday to next Monday in a project using the America Office (Monday–Friday, 8 hours/day) schedule, the task duration will be 5 working days since Saturday and Sunday are non-working.

-Additionally, task duration considers non-working days set in the organization's default calendar.
+Additionally, task duration considers non-working days set in the project's holiday calendar.
 In the above example, if Thursday is a public holiday, the task duration would be 4 working days.

 Task duration is displayed in various ITM Platform sections, including the Gantt chart, task list, project list, and reports.